 Lacrosse the Nations provides the only source of organized, extracurricular programming focused entirely on promoting physical activity, nutrition, health, and education available to the 900+ elementary and high school students in the Chiquilistagua and Villa Guadalupe neighborhoods of Managua, Nicaragua and the 120+ elementary students of Playa Potrero, Costa Rica.

-PE classes are offered to students in grades 1-6.
+In Managua, LtN runs PE classes for students in grades 1-11 at Colegio Chiquilistagua.
 Currently, each grade receives between 1 and 2 classes per week.
-These classes, which are 40 minutes long, are built into the children’s regular school day and are led by our Head Coach with the assistance of LtN staff and volunteers.
+These classes are built into the children’s regular school day and are led by our coaches with the assistance of LtN staff and volunteers.
 In Playa Potrero, LtN supports the PE program of the public school, with volunteers assisting the local PE teacher on Fridays when all grade levels have PE.

 The coaches and volunteers follow the Life Skills Curriculum and use sports, including lacrosse, and other fun games to promote exercise and health while also incorporating important lessons focused on building skills such as teamwork, respect, and sharing.
 Although the curriculum is shared throughout all grades, classes are taught to one grade at a time and lessons vary depending on the age-level of each class.

 After school lacrosse practice takes place at Colegio Chiquilistagua, Club Hope in Villa Guadalupe, and Playa Potrero.
 These classes are held rain or shine, and can have anywhere from 7-30 players.
-These practices are open to children ages 7 and up and aim to teach the basics of lacrosse while simultaneously providing a fun and positive outlet for physical activity during the afternoons when students would otherwise have an abundance of free time.
+This program is open to children ages 7 and up and aim to teach the basics of lacrosse while simultaneously providing a fun and positive outlet for physical activity during the afternoons when students would otherwise have an abundance of free time.

 Each week focuses on a different skill, and during our 1-1.5 hour long practices players are led through a warm-up, explanation and demonstration of the skill by the coaches, and then encouraged to put that skill to the test in a series of fun drills and games.
 The last part of practice is dedicated to a group-wide fun game like dodgeball or scrimmaging.